zenml-io/zenml/docs/book/stack_components/introduction.md

 ```

 The provided parameters will be passed to the `prepare_pipeline_deployment`
-method of each stack components, and you can use this method as an entrypoint
+method of each stack component, and you can use this method as an entrypoint
 to configure your stack components even further.

 ## Managing the state